 With all the press about Nashville lately, it has become a top destination for tourists.
 We’re often asked, “What Should I Do in Nashville?”, and that’s a hard question because it depends on several factors.
 However, there are five must-do things everyone should get on their list while in Nashville.

 First and foremost, you have to walk down Broadway in Downtown Nashville.
 When you get to Broadway, you will immediately hear music and see neon signs, street musicians, an Elvis statue (photo op!) and a boot bigger than you.
 You can pop-in the tourist shops that have Nashville t-shirts, shot glasses, coffee mugs and other fun mementos.
 Purchase a nice pair of cowboy boots at one of the boot shops or visit one of the oldest record stores in Nashville, Ernest Tubb.

 The real reason to go to Broadway, though, is for the bars, better known as “honky tonks.”
 Honky tonks are basically Southern-focused dive bars that have live music playing all the time.
-Tootsie’s, Robert’s Western World, Paradise Park and Second Fiddle are some of the must-visit honky tonks.
+Tootsie’s, Robert’s Western World, and Second Fiddle are some of the must-visit honky tonks.
 If you’d rather hear something other than Sweet Home Alabama, stop by the Full Moon Saloon.

 2. Big Breakfast

 The second thing I would recommend doing in Nashville is making the commute to Loveless Café, or at least grubbing on some of the other wonderful breakfast options in Nashville.
 The Loveless Café is the definition of Southern – you can get award-winning biscuits, cavity-inducing sweet tea and some good ole Southern hospitality.